DeakinM/Movie/README.md

 <h3>Running the tests from the command line:</h3>

+This is not recommended since running some of the tests this way will result in false failures.
+A general refactor is needed in order to
    1) You'll need Node.js installed.
 To see if you already do, use-
    <code>node -v</code>
       You can install node here-